 Accomplished teachers demonstrate confidence, flexibility, perseverance, and competence, which they strive to instill in their students and model for their colleagues.
 This revised edition of Middle Childhood Generalist Standards emphasizes the significance of developing and refining effective, innovative teaching skills while strengthening creative problem solving and response to change.
-Foundational to these goals is the importance of professional practice: what it means to advocate and work for students, their families, and communities; to act as educational leaders; and to reflect upon teaching Standards committee responsible for the revised edition of these standards recognizes and acknowledges the increasing demands placed on, and the responsibilities assigned to, educators of the twenty-first century.
+Foundational to these goals is the importance of professional practice: what it means to advocate and work for students, their families, and communities; to act as educational leaders; and to reflect upon teaching and learning in a sustained and comprehensive manner.
+The National Board for Professional Teaching Standards committees responsible for the revised edition of these standards recognize and acknowledge the increasing demands placed on, and the responsibilities assigned to, educators of the twenty-first century.
 They understand that, in the face of these challenges, it is imperative for teachers to become empowered as professionals, to enhance their pedagogical skills, and to build their capacity as educational leaders and change agents.